-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of The InterGroup Corporation ("InterGroup" or the "Company") for the fiscal year ended June 30, 2018, will be held at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 on February 27, 2019 at 2:30 P.M. for the following purposes:
+You are cordially invited to attend the Annual Meeting of Shareholders (the "Annual Meeting") of Shareholders of The InterGroup Corporation ("InterGroup" or the "Company") for the fiscal year ended June 30, 2019, at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 on February 25, 2020, at 2:30 P.M. for the following purposes:

-- (1) To elect two Class A directors to serve until the fiscal 2021 Annual Meeting; - (2) To ratify the retention of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2019; and - (3) To transact such other business as may properly come before the meeting, or any postponements or adjournments thereof.
+- (1) To elect two Class B directors to serve until the fiscal 2022 Annual Meeting; - (2) To ratify the retention of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2020; - (3) To amend Section 1.3 of the 2010 Incentive Plan to extend the term from ten (10) years to sixteen (16) years, and Section 6.4 of the 2010 Incentive Plan to change "tenth (10th) anniversary date" to "twentieth (20th) anniversary date"; - (4) To approve, in a non-binding vote, the compensation of our named executive officers; and - (5) To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.

-The Board of Directors has fixed the close of business on December 31, 2018 as the record date for determining the shareholders entitled to notice of, and to vote at, the Annual Meeting or any postponements or adjournments thereof.
+The Board of Directors has fixed the close of business on December 31, 2019, as the record date for determining the shareholders entitled to notice of, and to vote at, the Annual Meeting or any postponements or adjournments thereof.

-The Company's Annual Report for the fiscal year ended June 30, 2018 accompanies this Notice of Annual Meeting of Shareholders and Proxy Statement.
+The Company's Annual Report for the fiscal year ended June 30, 2019, accompanies this Notice of Annual Meeting of Shareholders and Proxy Statement.